Pachciar3/dp-cosmos/README.md

 1. Fetch this project
 2. Run `npm install`
 3. Run `code .` and create `.env` file
-4. Write your environment variables based on `.env.example`.
-Json-server uses port 3000
+4. Write your environment variables based on `.env.example`
 5. Run `npm start`

 ## Used technologies